Saved game: Save sharing

 For many years, sharing game saves among friends has been very common.
 From trading passwords to swapping memory cards, gamers have always been able to help each other out to unlock features in a game.
 With the growing popularity of the Internet, many people upload their game saves to help out their online friends.
 However, with the inclusion of a progress meter or "gamerscore" that tracks player progress in games for the Xbox 360, many players are beginning to view those who load other people's files onto their systems as "cheaters".
 Some games such as Grand Theft Auto IV attempt to prevent the use of saved games made by other users.
 In contrast, The Legend of Zelda: Oracle of Seasons and Oracle of Ages actively encourages players that have completed the game to share their progress with others via a password swapping side quest that is available after finishing the main story.

 Arcade games

-Saved games have generally been rare at arcades, but have found some use, notably in the Konami e-Amusement system, or by the use of PlayStation cards, as in Dance Dance Revolution.
-These generally use either a magnetic card to store the data, or network (internet) connection, or some combination thereof.
+Saved games have generally been rare at arcades, but have found some use, notably in the Konami e-Amusement system, Bandai Namco's Bandai Namco Passport, or Banapassport system, or by the use of PlayStation cards, as in Dance Dance Revolution.
+These generally use either a magnetic card to store the data, a card that stores data through network (internet) connection or through a server, or some combination thereof.
 Similarly, passwords have generally been rare at arcades, with occasional exceptions, such as Gauntlet Legends.